 Forgotten Ones Names

-Every character begins with 35 Experience points to spend as they desire within their Self-Teach List.
+Every character begins with 35 Experience points to spend as they desire within their Self-Teach List and starting glory concepts.
 You may spend these on skills or other abilities, or you may purchase Perks for the listed value.
 You may also choose to select some Flaws in order to acquire additional experience points.
 After character creation, Perks can only be bought for twice the cost as well as relevant in-game roleplay justification.
 Flaws, once bought, cost twice as many experience points as they granted to remove them as well as relevant in-game story and justification.

 To purchase or increase a skill rank, the cost is 2 times the new rank.
 So a new rank in a skill tree is two points, the second rank is four points, etc. To purchase or increase an attribute the cost is 5 times the new rank.